Strata of discriminantal arrangements: Codimension two strata having multiplicity 3

-\begin{proof}[Proof of Lemma \ref{lem:case3}] Consider first the case when subspaces $H^0_{\infty,i,j}$ span a proper hyperplane in $H_{\infty}$ which we shall denote $\H$.
-Note that $\dim~H_{\infty}=2s-2,\dim~H^0_{\infty,i,j}=s-2$ and as a consequence of $\A$ being generic, these subspaces do not intersect i.e. the subspace which they span has dimension greater than $2s-4$.
+\begin{proof}[\textbf{Proof of Lemma \ref{lem:case3}}] Consider first the case when subspaces $H_{\infty,i,j}$ span a proper hyperplane in $H_{\infty}$ which we shall denote $\H$.
+Note that $\dim~H_{\infty,i,j}=s-2$ and, as a consequence of $\A^0$ being in the general position, these subspaces do not intersect.
+In particular, the subspace which they span has a dimension greater than $2s-4$, i.e., either it is a hyperplane or it is all the space $H_{\infty}$.